folk-lab/FastDAC/FastDAC Command Reference.md

 ## AWG_RAMP

 Similar to `INT_RAMP` you specify which ADC channels to sample and DAC channels to ramp, as well as number of ramp steps.
-Additionally, you select the number of independent waveforms, The DAC channels assigned to each waveform, and the number of waveform repetitions at each ramp step.
+Additionally, you select which waveform buffers to use, The DAC channels assigned to each waveform, and the number of waveform repetitions at each ramp step.
 If the waveforms are different lengths, the repetition counter will increment when any waveform completes.

 A ramp can be stopped at any time by sending the command `STOP`.

 The `{DACs to ramp}` parameter can be specified as `N` if no DAC channels should ramp

 Syntax:
-`AWG_RAMP,{number of independent waveforms},{DAC channels assigned to waveform 0},{...},{DAC channels assigned to waveform N},{DACs to ramp},{ADCs to sample},{Initial DAC voltage 1},{...},{Initial DAC voltage N},{Final DAC voltage 1},{...},{Final DAC voltage N},{# of waveform repetitions at each ramp step},{# of ramp steps}`
+`AWG_RAMP,{waveform buffers to use},{DAC channels assigned to waveform 0},{...},{DAC channels assigned to waveform N},{DACs to ramp},{ADCs to sample},{Initial DAC voltage 1},{...},{Initial DAC voltage N},{Final DAC voltage 1},{...},{Final DAC voltage N},{# of waveform repetitions at each ramp step},{# of ramp steps}`

-Example (Use 1 waveform, assign DAC 7 to waveform 0, Ramp DACs 1 and 3, Sample ADC 0, Start DAC 1 at -5V, Start DAC 3 at -2.5V, Finish DAC 1 at 5V, Finish DAC 3 at 2.5V, Repeat waveform 10 times at each ramp step, 100 ramp steps):
+Example (Use waveform buffers 3 and 1, assign DAC 7 to waveform 3, assign DAC 4 to waveform 1, Ramp DACs 1 and 3, Sample ADC 0, Start DAC 1 at -5V, Start DAC 3 at -2.5V, Finish DAC 1 at 5V, Finish DAC 3 at 2.5V, Repeat waveform 10 times at each ramp step, 100 ramp steps):
-`AWG_RAMP,1,7,13,0,-5000,-2500,5000,2500,10,100`
+`AWG_RAMP,31,7,4,13,0,-5000,-2500,5000,2500,10,100`

 Returns:
 `{# of steps * number of samples in wave * number of repetitions * number of selected adc channels * 16-bit integer samples}RAMP_FINISHED`